 Toxoplasmosis is a flu-like, infectious disease caused by a parasite called Toxoplasma gondii parasite.
-The Toxoplasma gondii parasite is attracted to mostly warm blooded animals and human beings.
-This disease has flu-like symptoms and spreads from consuming undercooked meat, sometimes if exposed to infected cat feces.
+The Toxoplasma gondii parasite is attracted to mostly warm-blooded animals and human beings.
+This disease has flu-like symptoms and spreads from consuming undercooked meat, sometimes if exposed to infected cat faeces.
 In the case of human beings, if a pregnant female has Toxoplasmosis, she can pass it on to her foetus.
 The suborder Coccidia includes microscopic, spore-forming parasites that fall under class Conoidasida.
 Since this parasite feeds on intermediate hosts like birds, animals like cats and even human beings, they are found in abundance all over the world.
 It has the ability to survive in different environments.

 Let’s look at the life cycle of the Toxoplasma gondii parasite.

 Life Cycle of Toxoplasma gondii:

 The life cycle of parasite Toxoplasma gondii is different from most other parasites.
 While other insect life cycles include sexual stages of reproduction, this parasite has asexual and sexual stages of reproduction in felines such as cats.
 This parasite seems to spread faster amongst intermediate hosts.

 The parasite Toxoplasma gondii forms an oocyst which is a cyst that contains zygote of the parasite.
 The process of producing spores is called sporulation.
 The oocyst sheds multiple times and takes around 5 days to become infective.
 The intermediate hosts like cats and dogs get infected when they consume soil or mud that contains these oocysts.
 Once they infect a host, they enter the next stage, where they transform into Tachyzoites.